 - Locate the pushrod exit slot on the right side and left side of the fuselage.
 It is located slightly ahead and below the horizontal stabilizer. - 2.
-Carefully cut away the covering material from the slot.

-- Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
+Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
 Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
-Install the clevis into the two elevator pushrod.
+Install the clevis on the elevator pushrod.
 Make sure 6mm of thread shows inside the clevis. - The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod. - 6.
 Drill two holes through the elevator using the control horn as a guide and screw the control horn in place.

-7. Attach clevis to the third hole in the control horn.
-Install a silicone tube on the clevis.

-- Connect the two elevator pushrod using the metal domino. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire.

-- 10. Plug the elevator servo into the receiver and center the servo.
+- 7. Attach clevis to the third hole in the control horn.
+Install a silicone tube on the clevis. - 8.
+Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire - Plug the elevator servo into the receiver and center the servo.
 Install the servo arm onto the servo.
-The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 11.
-Be sure both elevator halves are flat.
-Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 12.
-With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - Using pliers, carefully make a 90 degree bend up at the mark made.
+The servo arm should be perpendicular to the servo and point toward the middle of the fuselage.

+- 10. Be sure both elevator halves are flat.
+Center both elevator halves and hold them in place using a couple of pieces of masking tape. - Connect two elevator purshord to the metal domino connector and secure it.
+Insert the wire pushrod into the metal domino connector and secure it. - 12.
+With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 13.
+Using pliers, carefully make a 90 degree bend up at the mark made.
 Cut off the excess wire, leaving about 8mm beyond the bend. - 14.
 Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape the elevator halves.
+Install the servo arm retaining screw and remove the masking tape the elevator halves. - 15.
+Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.